Discrete degree of symmetry of manifolds: Proofs of Theorem and Corollary

 \begin{remark} This is the only point where we use that $\pi_1(X)$ is (virtually) solvable.
-Note that an acyclic manifold can perfectly be noncontractible.
-Indeed, there are plenty of examples of finitely generated acyclic groups (see e.g. \cite{Berrick}) and by a result of Kervaire \cite[Theorem 1]{Kervaire} any such group is the fundamental group of an integral smooth homology sphere of dimension $n>4$.
+Note that there exist non-contractible acyclic manifolds.
+Indeed, by a result of Kervaire \cite[Theorem 1]{Kervaire} any finitely generated acyclic group is the fundamental group of an integral smooth homology sphere of dimension $n>4$, and there are plenty of examples of such groups (see e.g. \cite{Berrick}).
 Removing a point from such manifold we obtain an acyclic manifold with the same fundamental group.
 It is not clear, however, whether a non simply connected acyclic $n$-dimensional manifold can support a free action of $\ZZ^n$ with compact quotient (let alone that its quotient by $\ZZ^n$ supports free actions of $(\ZZ/r)^n$ for arbitrarily large $r$).
 So it could be the case that our assumption that $\pi_1(X)$ is virtually solvable is unnecessary. \end{remark}